 You have to produce a piece of Non exam assessment (controlled assessment) representing about 45 hours of work.
 The NEA will include a design folder that explores design ideas that are modelled and developed in to a final prototype.
 You will be able to use all different types of materials for your design ideas.
 This assessment accounts for 50% of your final grade.

-You will also have a written exam at the end which will cover a broad knowledge of all areas of design and technology, materials and 15% of the exam will be math based, the whole exam will account for the other 50% of your grade.
+You will also have a written exam at the end which will cover a broad knowledge of all areas of design and technology, materials (metals, textiles and paper and boards) 15% of the exam will be math based, the whole exam will account for the other 50% of your grade.